2008 BYU Cougars football team: Pre-season

 Spring Practice started March 17 and ended April 12 with the annual Blue/White game.

 Fall camp began on August 1 with actual practices starting on August 4.
 Camp ended August 20 with a final scrimmage.
 Preparation for the first game began on August 22.

 BYU begins the season ranked #17 in the USA Today Coaches Poll and #16 in the AP Poll.

 David Nixon and Jan Jorgensen for the defense and Max Hall and Travis Bright for the offense were chosen by their teammates as captains for the 2008 season.

 Rankings

 Preseason rankings

 In the pre-season, the Cougars were ranked #19 and then later #14 by ESPN's Mark Schlabach, #12 by Rivals.com David Fox and Steve Megargee, #22 by College Football News, #17 by Stewart Mandel of CNN's SI.com (Sports Illustrated), #12 by Lindy's, #14 by CBS Sportsline, #13 by Tony Barnhart (a.k.a.
 "Mr. College Football") of the Atlanta Constitution-Journal, #14 by Athlon Sports, #17 by Phil Steele, #16 by CBS College Sport's Adam Caparell, and #10 by New York Times' Paul Myerberg.
 They started the season ranked 17th in the Coaches Poll (with 547 votes), and ranked 16th in the AP Poll (with 590 votes).

-MountainWest Sports Network

-Early in 2008, DirecTV agreed to distribute the MountainWest Sports Network (The mtn.) nationally on its satellite system beginning August 27, 2008 on channel 616.
-National satellite distribution was the MWC's primary media goal for the previous two years.
-The mtn. was the first regional sports network dedicated solely to a college conference's sports.
-In 2004, CSTV (now called CBS Sports Network) was originally designated as the channel for carrying MWC sports, but it was later announced that The mtn., would carry primarily coverage of the MWC.
-Over time The mtn. was rolled out in various cable markets.
-On February 21, 2008, San Diego State University Athletic Director, Jeff Schemmel, stated in a media conference that a deal had been struck to broadcast the mtn on DirecTV beginning in August.
-Spokesmen for the MWC, the mtn. and DirecTV confirmed this the following day.
-The mtn. will be available on DirecTV as a regular channel in each market in the MWC footprint.
-In other areas, it will be available on DirecTV's Sports Pack package.
-Although the Dallas–Fort Worth Metroplex is within the Mountain West Conference footprint with TCU's presence in Fort-Worth, Charter Communications and Time Warner Cable companies are the only cable companies in the Mountain West Conference footprint who have failed to pick up The mtn on their channel line-up.